sreedevi-langoju/12weekawsworkshopchallenge/week10/Labs/Real-time data streaming with Amazon Kinesis Data streams and Amazon Kinesis Data Firehose.md

-# Real-time data streaming with Amazon Kinesis Data streams and Amazon Kinesis Data FireHose
+# Real-time data streaming with Amazon Kinesis Data streams and Amazon Kinesis Data Firehose

 This  Whizlabs lab guides you through the process of deploying a sample website on an EC2 Linux instance, utilizing the Apache web server, and capturing real-time website logs.
 These logs are then streamed to AWS S3 for storage and analysis using a combination of Kinesis Data Streams, Kinesis Agent, Kinesis Firehose, and S3.